Katherine Kelly Lang

 Katherine Kelly Lang (born Katherine Kelly Wegeman; July 25, 1961) is an American actress.
 She is best known for playing Brooke Logan in the CBS soap opera The Bold and the Beautiful of the CBS Daytime programming block.

-Personal life
+Early life

 Lang was born in Hollywood, California, and graduated from Beverly Hills High School.
-She is the daughter of Olympic ski jumper Keith R. Wegeman and actress Judith Lang and the granddaughter of Oscar-winning cinematographer Charles Lang.
+She is the daughter of Olympic ski jumper Keith R. Wegeman, a German-American and actress Judith Lang, an Anglo-American and the granddaughter of Oscar-winning cinematographer Charles Lang.